beebpeeb/dagskra/README.md

 ### Runtime

-PureScript has no runtime, so you will notice that source files start off with quite a lot of import statements.
+PureScript has **no runtime**, so you will notice that source files start off with quite a lot of import statements.
 Unlike Haskell, the [Prelude][] is not automatically imported.